umr-lops/xarray-ceos-alos2/docs/index.md

 # xarray-ceos-alos2

-`xarray-ceos-alos2` allows reading CEOS ALOS2 datasets (for now, level 1.1, 1.5, and 3.1 only) into [datatree](https://github.com/xarray-contrib/datatree) objects.
+`xarray-ceos-alos2` allows reading CEOS ALOS2 datasets (for now, level 1.1, 1.5, and 3.1 only) into {py:class}`xarray.DataTree` objects.

 **Contents**: